Ebiz95/Humanoid-Robotics-Teleoperation-Hyoubert/README.md

 The Unity Software project can be recreated by following the tutorial at https://youtu.be/wnn-dzHz-tA

 #           IK model
-The used IK-model is described in the project report and tested using a Python-script found in the folder [test IK](https://github.com/Ebiz95/Humanoid-Robotics-Teleoperation-Hyoubert/tree/main/test_IK)
+The used inverse kinematics model is described in the project report and implemented in "PrimaryButtonWatcher.cs".
+It was also tested using a Python-script found in the folder [test IK](https://github.com/Ebiz95/Humanoid-Robotics-Teleoperation-Hyoubert/tree/main/test_IK)